Large-scale density and velocity field reconstructions with neural networks: Results

 We turn now to the reconstruction of the underlying velocity field (in Lagrangian and Eulerian space) from the observed density.
 Of particular interest is the line-of-sight velocity component, as it can be directly compared with the line-of-sight peculiar velocities inferred from galaxy distance catalogs.
 In our 2LPT data set, this corresponds to the $z$-component, $v_z$, of the velocity field.

 \Cref{fig:2LPT_velocity_fields} plots the $v_z$ fields corresponding to the density field in \cref{fig:2LPT_density_fields} in the same slice through the $X-Y$ plane.
 True and reconstructed velocity fields, both in Lagrangian and Eulerian space, are plotted as indicated in the figure.
 We only show reconstructions from the observed density including RSD, as they are visually similar to reconstructions without RSD.
 For the Lagrangian $v_z$ (top panels), both \Ae\ and WF fields capture the large-scale fluctuations in the true $v_z$.
-But the performance of \Ae\ is clearly superior, as seen by the outline of the contours designating the values $-270\,\kms$ (dashed) and $+270\,\kms$ (solid).
-While the WF appears merely as a smoother version of the true field, the \Ae\ succeeds at recovering small-scale features.
+Despite the similarities, intermediate-scale structures are more pronounced in the \Ae\ reconstruction, as outlined by the contours designating the values $-270\,\kms$ (dashed) and $+270\,\kms$ (solid).

-The Eulerian $v_z$ is the mean velocity of particles lying in the same Eulerian grid cell, but having substantially different Lagrangian positions.
+The Eulerian $v_z$ is the mean velocity of particles lying in the same Eulerian grid cell but having substantially different Lagrangian positions.
 As a result, the true Eulerian field (bottom) appears smoother than its Lagrangian counterpart.
 Overall, both reconstructions match the underlying field more closely than in the Lagrangian case, with the \Ae\ still faring better than the WF.

-To better assess the quality of $v_z$-reconstructions, we compare, in \cref{fig:2LPT_velocity_statistics}, MSE curves versus the training epoch.
+To better assess the quality of $v_z$ reconstructions, we compare in {the top panels of} \cref{fig:2LPT_velocity_statistics} {the MSE loss} versus the training epoch.
 For both Lagrangian (left) and Eulerian (right) $v_z$, the MSE of \Ae\ drops below that of WF after only a few epochs and converges to a minimum after $30$\,--\,$40$ epochs.